guzba/zippy/README.md

 Zippy works well using Nim's relatively new --gc:arc and --gc:orc as well as the default garbage collector.
 This library also works using both nim c and nim cpp, in addition to --cc:vcc on Windows.

+I have also verified that Zippy builds with `--experimental:strictFuncs` on Nim 1.4.0.

 **This library is an active project and not ready for production use.**

 ### Testing